Recover Deleted Screenshots on Windows & Android

 Screenshots, also referred to as screencaps or screengrabs, make it possible for us to take captures of our screens and instantly share them with our friends, family, and colleagues.
 The ability to snapshot exactly what’s on your screen makes this feature useful for many different situations.

 Like all data, screenshots can spontaneously disappear from our machines.
-This could be the result of accidental deletion, a virus attack, or even just a failing disk drive.
-No matter the cause, there are ways that you can recover those deleted screenshots.
-Let’s take a look at some practical and effective methods.
+This could be the result of accidental deletion, a virus attack, or even just a failing storage device.
+No matter the cause, you do have some avenues you can explore to get the screenshots back.
+Let’s take a look at some practical and effective methods for how to recover deleted screenshots on Windows and Android.

 ⚠️

-If your screenshots have been permanently deleted, you need to act fast so that they’re not overwritten by new data.
+If your screenshots have been permanently deleted, you need to act fast so that they’re not overwritten by new data or erased by a TRIM command.
 The faster you act, the better your chances of recovery are.
-In such a case, we suggest that you proceed immediately to this section of our article.
+Jump directly to our section of the article where we cover how to get permanently deleted screenshots back.

 Quick Navigation